Iron Bowl

 Auburn blocked two Alabama punts and returned both for touchdowns in the final minutes, stunning the Crimson Tide 17-16.

-Cam Newton's Masterpiece
+Cam Newton's Comeback

 Cam Newton led #1 Auburn past #2 Alabama 28-27 in a thrilling game on the way to a national championship.